© Crown copyright 2019

 - inflammatory conditions, for example, rheumatoid arthritis

-- conditions of MSK pain, for example, osteoarthritis, back pain
+- conditions of MSK pain, for example, osteoarthritis and back pain

-- osteoporosis and fragility fractures, for example, fracture after fall from standing height
+- osteoporosis and fragility fractures, for example, a fracture after a fall from standing height

 While life expectancy has risen, many people are living longer in poorer health – particularly those in more deprived parts of the country.
 The older a person is, the more likely they are to experience chronic diseases and disabilities such as poor musculoskeletal health.